 Cut the apple into chunks and simmer in the apple juice for at least 20 minutes adding the cinnamon and dried fruit after about 10 minutes.
 Turn off the heat.
 Mix the kuzu with a little water to make a smooth paste.
 Then add the slurry to the warm liquid – make sure it is not boiling.
 Stir constantly to avoid lumps.
 The liquid will turn cloudy and then clear up in about 3-5 minutes and thicken.

 You can also make this recipe using 1 tub of your favourite Clearspring Organic Fruit Purée with 2 cups of apple juice or water.
 Simmer for around 10 minutes with the cinnamon and dried fruit already added and then stir in the kuzu and continue as above.

-There are many other home remedies and medicinal teas in my book ‘Macrobiotics for all Seasons’ available on my website www.marlenewatsontara.com
+There are many other home remedies and medicinal teas in my book ‘Macrobiotics for all Seasons’ available world wide on amazon.

 In good health